From the Principal

 The scope of our courses is impressive by any standard: 18 School Certificate courses and 26 Higher School Certificate courses, including five languages.
 University entrance rates are equally encouraging, particularly in view of our comprehensive entry.
-A pattern has developed where between 45 per cent and 60 per cent of the graduating Year 12 receive ATARs of 90 or over.
+A pattern has developed where between 45 and 60 per cent of the graduating Year 12 students receive ATARs of 90 or over.

 We seek to be a College that achieves both excellence and what we call 'reach'.
 Students are able to achieve excellence academically, and in co-curricular endeavours.
 Yet we also set as our task to enable each student to achieve her best.